zorgigitter/git-hooks-nodejs/README.md

 NodeJS application with Husky and Commitlint

 Testing, linting and verification of the commit message using automated Git Hooks with help of Husky commitlint and Lint NPM packages

+Enter `npm install` after clonning to make use of all hooks.